vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 When the moment came, there was an outcry of conches, drums, and kettledrums by the thousands, and a huge quake occurreḍThe Gods and the Dānavas wit nessed how that fiercely burning dreadful missile stood bodily deployed (m¯urtimat) at the side of the boundlessly lustrous Pān. ḍava.
 58

 And we believe the visitors to the Mahādeva Temple in Nagarī witnessed it too.
-Arjuna’s pose in the final panel (W 6) is one of vacillation.
-The ends of his cloth flutter.
+Arjuna’s pose in the final panel (W 6) is one of vacillatioṇThe ends of his cloth flutter.
 His knee is bent, as if he is taken aback.
 In front of him, we speculate, the Pāśupata Weapon may have stood in bodily form, next to Siva ´ in all his glory.
 What the weapon may have looked like, we know from another sculpture telling the same story.

 Joanna Williams discusses ‘a pair of pillars found at Rajaona, 60 km east (and slightly north) of Rajgir’, Bihar (Plate 166).
 Its subject matter, according to her, ‘resembles that of the Nagarī lintel’.
 ‘The remaining face shows Siva ´ seated with Pārvatī on his mountain, whilst in front Arjuna kneels before the chubby four-armed personification of the Pāśupatāstra, the weapon that has been his goal throughout the story.’
 59

 Arjuna, however, is not on his knees in Nagarī; in that pose he had been depicted when he was brought to Siva for instruction by a four-armed figure in ´ the last panel of the eastern face (E 6).

 57 Above, p.
 589, and below.
 SPBh 84.3 compares the battle with the sacrifice.
-The ‘heads’ are the ‘sacrificial cakes’ (purod. āśāh. śirām. si), the divine weapons are the mantras (mantrāś cāstrān. i divyāni).
+The ‘heads’ are the ‘sacrificial cakes’ (purod. āśāh. śirām. si), the divine weapons are the mantras (mantrāś cāstrāṇi divyāni).

 58 MBh 3.41.17–22 (tr. van Buitenen). [. . . ] athāstram. jājvalad ghoram. pān. ḍavasyāmi taujasah. | m¯urtimad vis.t.hitam. pārśve dadr.śur devadānavāh. k 22 k 59 Williams 1982, 151, Plate 240.
 Lutzker 1984, 36 f.
 This fragment is presently located at Calcutta, Indian Museum: A 25106.